Intuition: Hinduism

-Osho believed consciousness of human beings to be in increasing order from basic animal instincts to intelligence and intuition, and humans being constantly living in that conscious state often moving between these states depending on their affinity.
-He also suggests living in the state of intuition is one of the ultimate aims of humanity.
+Osho believed human consciousness is in a hierarchy from basic animal instincts to intelligence and intuition, and humans being constantly living in that conscious state often moving between these states depending on their affinity.
+He suggests that living in the state of intuition is one of the ultimate aims of humanity.

 Advaita vedanta (a school of thought) takes intuition to be an experience through which one can come in contact with and experience Brahman.